 What is a software implementation plan?

-Think of the software implementation plan as a checklist that needs to be put together before the software is deployed.
+Think of the software implementation plan steps as a checklist that needs to be put together before the software is deployed.
 The checklist needs to mention the things that have to be done before the actual implementation stage.

 This ensures that there's minimal disruption to your business even if an entirely new software system is being implemented as everyone knows exactly what's going to happen and when.
 The people in charge of executing the implementation are also aware of precisely what they have to do and in what order.